maxime-tournier/maxime-tournier.github.com/notes/lie-groups.md

 $$\dd g = \dd R_g.\ds g$$

-where $$\db g, \ds g$$ are tangent vectors at the identity element, respectively called the *body-fixed* and *spatial* velocities in robotics.
+where $$\db g, \ds g$$ are tangent vectors at the identity element, respectively called the *body-fixed* and *spatial* coordinates in robotics.
 Since we are only dealing with matrix Lie groups, left/right translation derivatives are given by matrix products: